Eschatologue/CM_wiki/docs/spells/description/t.md

 “False destination” is a place that doesn’t exist.
 Perhaps you tried to scry an enemy’s sanctum but instead viewed an illusion, or you are attempting to teleport to a location that no longer exists.
 Mishap.
 The spell’s unpredictable magic results in a difficult journey.
 Each teleporting creature (or the target object) takes 3d10 Force damage, and the DM rerolls on the table to see where you wind up (multiple mishaps can occur, dealing damage each time).

-Similar Area.
-You and your group (or the target object) appear in a different area that’s visually or thematically similar to the target area.
+***Similar Area.*** You and your group (or the target object) appear in a different area that’s visually or thematically similar to the target area.
 You appear in the closest similar place.
 If you are heading for your home laboratory, for example, you might appear in another person’s laboratory in the same city.

-Off Target.
-You and your group (or the target object) appear 2d12 miles away from the destination in a random direction.
+***Off Target.*** You and your group (or the target object) appear 2d12 miles away from the destination in a random direction.
 Roll 1d8 for the direction: 1, east; 2, southeast; 3, south; 4, southwest; 5, west; 6, northwest; 7, north; or 8, northeast.

-On Target.
-You and your group (or the target object) appear where you intended.
+***On Target.*** You and your group (or the target object) appear where you intended.

+---

-Teleportation Circle
+### Teleportation Circle

-Level 5 Conjuration (Bard, Sorcerer, Warlock, Wizard)
+*Level 5 Conjuration (Bard, Sorcerer, Warlock, Wizard)*

 **Casting Time:** 1 minute
 **Range:** 10 feet